Friday’s analyst upgrades and downgrades

 Elsewhere, Credit Suisse analyst Robert Spingarn lowered his 2018 and 2019 EPS estimates to 2 cents and 12 cents, respectively, from 6 cents and 14 cents after attending the event.

 Mr. Spingarn, who kept an "outperform" rating and $4 target, said: "We remain confident that the company can hit its FCF targets in 2020 ($750-million to $1-billion inflow), enhanced by the Airbus CSeries deal and the continuing successful execution of the five-year turnaround plan.
 Nearer term, the company is still poised for cash break-even in 2018, as many structural cash overhangs diminish in H2, including Global 7000 investment, working capital builds, and restructuring costs.
 Despite looking a bit light on 2018 deliveries and pricing relative to consensus, the company forecasts revenue growth of $1-billion (up 5.5 per cent year over year).
 Margins ex.
 BCA are already at an 8-per-cent run-rate in 2017, and are expected to improve across segments through 2020 as cost-out efforts take hold and BCA turns profitable as CSeries reaches full production.
 We also believe in the long-term promise of the program, and remain confident that the company can control half of its identified market (approximately 6,000 jets) over the long term and likely enhance this opportunity with a larger variant at some point.
-We think 2018 will be an important year to build CSeries order momentum, especially to gain investor confidence in the program"
+We think 2018 will be an important year to build CSeries order momentum, especially to gain investor confidence in the program."

 =====